bookofproofs/bookofproofs.github.io/_sources/branches/algebra/calculation-rules-in-a-group-with-additive-notation.md

 1. `\(x_1 + x_2 + x_3 + \ldots + x_n:=(\ldots((x_1 + x_2) + x_3) + \ldots + x_n\)` holds for all `\(x_i\in G\)`.
 1. `\(x_{k_1} + x_{k_2} + \ldots + x_{k_n}=x_{1} + x_{2} + \ldots + x_{n}\)`

-The "corresponding proof":[bookofproofs$555]proof/ of these (seemingly different) rules is exactly the same except for the notation.
+The [corresponding proof][bookofproofs$555] of these (seemingly different) rules is exactly the same except for the notation.
 Please try to write down the proof in the additive notation it as an exercise!

 Similarly, while the [exponentiation in a group][bookofproofs$401] is a new operation, which can be defined, if you use the multiplicative notation `$(G,\ast)$`, the same can be done in the additive case `$(G, + ).$` Here, instead of an "exponentiation", we can define a "multiplication" as a new operation and explain it in terms of addition.
 To be more concrete, for an integer `$n\in \mathbb Z$`, we can define: